IT Manager & Facilities Director, McCallum Place

 - the plumbers at 5 of the 6 St Louis locations

-- and HVAC vendors at 5 of the 6 St Louis locations.
+- and the HVAC vendors at 5 of the 6 St Louis locations.

 - Interviewed multiple vendors and selected local cloud vendor to host Exchange server.
 I selected Network Specialists, Inc as our server vendor.
 They did a great job for us.
 I would use them again.